 Quality of the service you received

 A representative or your provider may make (file) a complaint on your behalf, with your written permission to do so.
 We will look into your complaint and let you know what can be done as quickly as your health requires.
 This will be done within 5 business days from the day we got your complaint.
 If we need more time, we will send you a letter within 5 business days.
 We will tell you why we need more time.
 We will only ask for more time if it’s in your best interest.
 All letters will be written in your preferred language.
 We will send you a letter within 30 days of when we got the complaint explaining how we will address it.
-If you are unhappy with how we handled your complaint or grievance, you can share that with the Oregon Health Authority’s Client Services Unit at 1-800-273-0557 or please reach out to the OHA Ombuds Program.
+If you are unhappy with how we handled your complaint, you can share that with OHP Client Services Unit at 1-800-273-0557 or please reach out to the OHA Ombuds Program.
 The Ombuds are advocates for OHP members and they will do their best to help you.
-Please email OHA.OmbudsOffice@dhsoha.state.or.us or leave a message at 877-642-0450.
+Please email OHA.OmbudsOffice@odhsoha.oregon.gov or leave a message at 877-642-0450.

 Another resource for supports and services in your community is 211 Info.
 Call 2-1-1 or go to the 211 Info website for help.